Atractocarpus fitzalanii: Ecology

 Moths visit the flowers soon after opening.
 The fruits are eaten by a variety of birds and animals, including the cassowary (Casuarius casuarius).

 Cultivation

-Its bushy lush foliage and bright new growth, fragrant flowers and edible and tasty fruit give it horticultural potential in gardens in subtropical climates.
+Its bushy foliage, flowers and edible fruit allow it to sometimes be used in horticultural gardens.
 It is suited to a shady position with good drainage in gardens, or moderately to brightly lit indoor spaces.
-In the city of Cairns, more than 280 of these have been planted as street trees.
+In the city of Cairns for example, more than 280 of these have been planted as street trees.